 5. Martin Guptill (New Zealand)– 369 sixes

 Guptill hit 369 sixes in 345 appearances, 181 of which came in ODI cricket.
-He holds the record for the most sixes in the shortest form of international cricket, having hit it out of the park 165 times.
+He had previously held the record for the most sixes in the shortest form of international cricket, having hit it out of the park 165 times.

 4. Brendon McCullum (New Zealand) – 398 sixes

 A merciless striker of the ball, Brendon McCullum could wind up a game within a blink of an eye with his explosiveness.
 As fierce as he was, he also was quite fearless and often danced down the track to the quickest of bowlers in world cricket.
 He fell just two hits shy of a major landmark in this list, finishing his international career with 398 sixes in 432 appearances.